nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 ### Running your add-on in this example chapter

+Before you can run example add-ons, you must enable development scratchpad from NVDA's advanced settings.
+After doing so, a new folder named "scratchpad" will appear in user configuration folder.
+See the section on scratchpad above for details on how to do so.

 To run your example add-ons from this chapter, open your NVDA user configuration directory (from Start Menu/Screen, look for Explore NVDA user configuration folder" item).
-Then paste your .py file to the appropriate folder: appModules folder for app module examples, and globalPlugins folder for global plugins.
+Then look for "scratchpad" folder (if enabled), then paste your .py file to the appropriate folder inside this subfolder: appModules folder for app module examples, and globalPlugins folder for global plugins.

 ### Example 1: Hear a tone when pressing NVDA+A

 Let us start with a simple example: if you press NVDA+A, you would hear a tone for 1 second from any program.
 Since we want to use this everywhere, it must be a global plugin.

-First, open your user configuration folder, then open globalPlugins folder.
+First, if you haven't done so, enable development scratchpad.
+Then open your user configuration folder, then open scratchpad folder (if it exists), then select globalPlugins folder.
 Create a new .py file and give it a descriptive name such as example1.py (it is strongly recommended that when you name your global plugin file, give it a short descriptive name).
 Then open the newly created .py file in the word processor.

 The below code implements our example.
 Put this in your .py file as exactly as shown: